“truly gifted and supremely able”

 Contributing author to OUP’s Annotated Companies Legislation.

 Contributing author to Butterworths Practical Insolvency.

 Qualified as a solicitor in September 1996 (with Slaughter and May).

 Called to the Bar of England and Wales in November 1996.

-Called to the Bar of the Eastern Carribean Supreme Court (British Virgin Islands) in October 2017.
+Called to the Bar of the Eastern Caribbean Supreme Court (British Virgin Islands) in October 2017.

-Member of the Chancery Bar Association, COMBAR, and the British South African Law Association.
+Member of the Chancery Bar Association and COMBAR.

 - Education & awards

 Hermann was educated at the Universities of Cape Town (BSc in Medicine) and Bonn, and at Magdalen College, Oxford (MA Jurisprudence, BCL).

 In his final year at Oxford Hermann became a member of the Studienstiftung des deutschen Volkes, Germany’s most prestigious scholarship foundation.
 He stayed on to teach, as a tutor in Contract Law and Tort at Wadham College, Oxford, and at the same time trained as a solicitor with Slaughter and May.
 Later, he became a Kennedy Scholar of Lincoln’s Inn.